The draft agenda for INVASIVES 2018 follows below. Please use this link to view last year's INVASIVES 2017 Forum & AGM - FULL PROGRAM.

 Closing Comments & Adjournment

-Browse invasive species poster displays, network and enjoy live music while experiencing some of our province's top cuisine including craft beer sampling and prizes with Richmond brewery Fuggles & Warlock Craftworks.
+Browse invasive species poster displays, network and enjoy live music while experiencing some of our province's top cuisine accompanied by craft beer sampling and prizes with Richmond brewery Fuggles & Warlock Craftworks.

 Feb 7, 2018: INVASIVES 2018 FORUM - DAY TWO